travigd/WebIO.jl/docs/src/index.md

 Node(:div, "Hello, World!", className="myDiv", id="myId")
 ```

-WebIO can then render this DOM `Node` object in different interfaces.
+In the DOM.
+This is of course, a virtual representation of the DOM in Julia.
+WebIO can take care of rendering that to the actual DOM inside a browser-based interface.
 (See setting up display section above to learn how to set up WebIO to display things)

 Notice that in the HTML we used the `class` attribute, but we used `className` keyword argument while creating `Node`.
-This is due to 2 reasons:
+This is because the DOM doesn't always closely resemble the HTML.

 1. Keywords to `Node` are *properties*
 2. Properties are [sometimes different from HTML *attributes*](http://stackoverflow.com/questions/258469/what-is-the-difference-between-attribute-and-property)